viabledish/retsly-js-interview/README.md

 Once you update a test, you can reload the test page in the browser to see whether it worked.

-You can also run (most of) the tests on the command line:

-    npm test

-The command line runner is a work in progress; contributions welcome :)

 You can also develop with live-reload and grunt-watch if that's your thing:

     npm install -g grunt-cli